 Which is Best?

-The Charm seems like a dinosaur it's so big and bulky, the quality isn't amazing enough or the price cheap enough to warrant the enormous size.
-While it's comparable to the Selphy for its quality it's still double the size and can't print multiple sizes and it's only saving grace is the impressive battery life.
+The Charm seems like a dinosaur it's so big and bulky, the quality is good but then again the price is a bit steep.
+While it's comparable to the Selphy for its quality it's still massive in size.
 No inkless printing here - it comes with a toner cartridge.

 Although the Selphy comes in at a competitive price, delivers good quality, lugging it around will still feel like carrying around the equivalent a desktop PC where a laptop is needed.
 The ink cartridges also make this an impractical solution compared to its rivals that need no ink and can fit into medium to large sized pockets.
 We see the Selphy more as a photo booth solution at a fair if you need to print out decent snaps for customers.

 If you're looking for portability go with the Zip, it's small (but the HP Sprocket is smaller), it's fast (the Sprocket is faster) and even the charge on the Sprocket is better.
 It seems the older Zip is outshone by the newcomer in almost every sector, and both print to the similar paper types.